 Toyota Production System (= real Lean)

-In his book “Toyota Production System” published the first time in Japanese in 1978, Taiici Ohno (1988) described the step-by-step development of Toyota’s super efficient production concept.
+In his book “Toyota Production System” published for the first time in Japan in 1978, Taiici Ohno (1988) described the step-by-step development of Toyota’s super-efficient production concept.
 The TPS was developed incrementally over the years 1945-1975.
-TPS focuses on producing the highest quality, at the lowest cost, with the shortest lead times, through the elimination of waste in all operations.
-It takes the ideas of mass production by Fredrick Taylor and Henry Ford a giant step forward, by adding an invariable customer perspective.
+TPS focuses on producing the highest quality, at the lowest cost, with the shortest lead times through the elimination of waste in all operations.
+It takes the ideas of mass production by Fredrick Taylor and Henry Ford a giant step forward by adding an invariable customer perspective.

-Then, in 1990, the famous book “The Machine that changed the World” by Womack, Jones and Roos, described the superiority of TPS over Western automobile production concepts, and introduced the world for the term “Lean production”.
+Then, in 1990, the famous book “The Machine that Changed the World” by Womack, Jones, and Roos described the superiority of TPS over Western automobile production concepts and introduced the world to the term “Lean production.”
 Lean is basically just a new name for TPS—better fitted for the American and European audiences.
-What a success it has became!
-Today, few scholars will dispute the potential cost savings of successfully implementing a Lean in many type of industries.
-Lean manufacturing has become the dominant manufacturing paradigm since its introduction and its dissemination continuous to grow also outside the manufacturing industry.
+What a success it has become!
+Today, few scholars will dispute the potential cost savings of successfully implementing Lean in many types of industries.
+Lean manufacturing has become the dominant manufacturing paradigm since its introduction,n and its dissemination continues to grow also outside the manufacturing industry.

 The recent fall and rise of Toyota

-However, never a success without a mob: Toyota skeptics has been fed by huge recalls from Toyota the latest years.
-The first occurred in November 2009, when many new Toyota’s reported uncontrolled acceleration because of floor mats sliding under the gas pedal.
-Then, in January 2010 another acceleration problem was identified.
+However, it is never a success without a mob: Toyota skeptics have been fed by huge recalls from Toyota in recent years.
+The first occurred in November 2009, when many new Toyota cars reported uncontrolled acceleration because of floor mats sliding under the gas pedal.
+Then, in January 2010, another acceleration problem was identified.
 During the next months, close to 10 million cars were recalled all over the world (!).
-And it did not end there; Toyota has had several other recalls the last years.
+And it did not end there; Toyota has had several other recalls in the last years.
 In October 2012, for example, 7.5 cars were recalled due to a possible defect in the power window switch (including Yaris).

 My mother’s conclusion